10 Things I’ve Learned From Travelling Solo Around New Zealand

 If you are road tripping - fill up!

-I can’t count the times I almost run out of gas on my first few days road tripping around the North Island.
+I can’t count the number of times I almost run out of gas on my first few days road tripping around the North Island.

 In some parts of the South Island you could drive for hours without coming across a gas station.